Lymphedema Massage & Treatment

 What is Manual Lymph Drainage (MLD)/

 What can you expect during the initial consultation?

 During the initial visit we will conduct a thorough medical history and physical evaluation of the lymphedema.
-We spend time with the patient discussing the lymph system and its functions.
-We discuss the components of Complete Decongestive Therapy and come up with a treatment plan for the physician’s approval.
-We demonstrate self massage techniques and talk about precautions and life style changes which will limit risk to the limb.
-We give the patient materials to take home and review.
-Upon receiving a prescription and/or approval of the treatment plan from the physician we determine a schedule for treatments.
+We discuss the components of Complete Decongestive Therapy and come up with a treatment plan.
+We demonstrate self massage techniques and talk about precautions and life style changes which will limit risk.

 What is a typical session like?